 Special Projects & Crime-Reduction Initiatives

 In 2013, the Newburgh Police, with the assistance of the Orange County Department of Social Services (DSS), implemented the Youth Police Initiative (YPI).
 This program works to bring juveniles and police officers together to actively engage each other in a program that facilitates understanding.
-Focus is on interpersonal treatment between the youth and the officers.
-The purposes is to get both sides understanding they are all human, they have all had their hardships in life and they all can have common ground in which to build a trust and mutual respect.
+The focus is on interpersonal treatment between the youth and the officers.
+The purpose is to get both sides understanding they are all human, they have all had their hardships in life and they all can have common ground in which to build trust and mutual respect.
 The success of this program in Newburgh is dependent on reaching younger children before they participate in any serious criminal activity.
 Thus far, there have been referrals from County Probation of children who have entered the system along with referrals from Social Services.
-Additionally, youth from some of the poorest and most crime ridden areas have been selected for the program.
-The hope is by building relationships between them and officers; it will also build a sense of community that will thwart later criminal behavior.
-Once the relationship has been established between officers and the youth, the Department and its officers must continue to foster that relationship in order for the long term positive efforts to take hold.
-Data analysis shows firearm related arrests in the City peak between ages 18 and 20.
+Additionally, youth from some of the poorest and most crime-ridden areas have been selected for the program.
+The hope is by building relationships between them and officers; will also build a sense of community that will thwart later criminal behavior.
+Once the relationship has been established between officers and the youth, the Department and its officers must continue to foster that relationship in order for the long-term positive efforts to take hold.
+Data analysis shows firearm-related arrests in the City peak between ages 18 and 20.
 YPI seeks to establish positive relationships and offer alternatives to kids so they will not pick up a gun in the future.